nevaran/FfmpegEnkoder/README.md

-Further developer UI variant of [KuroEncoder](https://github.com/Nikey646/KuroEncoder) with more options.
+Further developed UI variant of [KuroEncoder](https://github.com/Nikey646/KuroEncoder) with more options.